Regina Silveira: Employment

 Regina Silveira held positions at many universities throughout her career.
 The first was at the Arts Institute of the Universidade Federal do Rio Grande do Sul, an institution from which she graduated with her Bachelor of Fine Arts from 1964 until 1969.
 From there she took a position at the University of Puerto Rico on the Mayagyeaz Campus from 1969 for four years until 1973 when she accepted a position at the Fundação Armando Alvares Penteado (FAAP-SP).
 She kept this position for just over ten years from 1973 until 1985 when she once again found a new employment opportunity.
 Silveira retired after a lengthy career from the Department of Plastic Arts from the School of Communications and Arts at the Universidade de São Paulo.

-Silveira has recently become involved in virtual reality, has made two collaborative works, Infinities and Odisseia.
+Silveira used virtual reality in two collaborative works, Infinities and Odisseia.

-At one point she had the need to change the form of creation of her forms, going from something analogous to digital, starting with the work Encuentro (1991) since she needed to make a piece on a larger scale than normal and was looking for a greater precision in this, and this was achieved by designing with a digital medium.
+Encuentro (1991) was achieved by designing with a digital medium.

 In his career she has investigated the perception of reality and what motives have visual images.
-Her artistic terminology contains different modes of representation in perspective, which circumscribe Skiagraphia (it is the study of shadows) and obtaining them from common objects to create duality and tension.
+Her artistic terminology contains different modes of representation in perspective, which circumscribe Skiagraphia (the study of shadows) and obtaining them from common objects to create duality and tension.